Mission

 December 2018

 HHS hosts the Lyme Innovation Roundtable.
-To facilitate information-sharing and feedback from stakeholders including patients, advocates, providers, clinicians, researchers, and policy makers, HHS conducted a Lyme Innovation Roundtable and published a summary report with actionable recommendations for the Lyme disease community.
+To facilitate information-sharing and feedback from stakeholders, including patients, advocates, providers, clinicians, researchers, and policy makers, HHS conducted a Lyme Innovation Roundtable and published a summary report with actionable recommendations for the Lyme disease community.

 January 2019

-HHS takes part in U.S. Census Bureau’s TOP Health tech sprint.
-The TOP Health tech sprint gave participants 14 weeks to tackle health-related challenges including “How can we address Lyme and other tick-borne diseases through emerging technologies by coupling the power of the crowd and patient insights with data?”
+HHS takes part in the U.S. Census Bureau’s TOP Health tech sprint.
+The TOP Health tech sprint gave participants 14 weeks to tackle health-related challenges, including “How can we address Lyme and other tick-borne diseases through emerging technologies by coupling the power of the crowd and patient insights with data?”
 The sprint resulted in these tangible innovations: CURA Patient, Lyme Symptom Tracker app, TickTickBOOM!, and the TickTracker app.

 LymeX Partnership Launches (2020-Present)